Consensys/doc.tessera/docs/HowTo/Generate-keys.md

     [specify the correct secret version in your Tessera configuration](Configure/Keys.md#hashicorp-vault-key-pairs).

 !!! note
-    Environment variables must be set if using a Hashicorp Vault, and a version 2 K/V secret engine must be enabled.
-For more information see [Setting up a Hashicorp Vault](Configure/KeyVault/Hashicorp-Vault.md)
+    Environment variables must be set if using a HashiCorp Vault, and a version 2 K/V secret engine must be enabled.
+For more information see [Setting up a HashiCorp Vault](Configure/KeyVault/Hashicorp-Vault.md)

 ## AWS Secrets Manager-stored keys